ananyaverma2/ananyaverma2/README.md

 ## Hello There! :wave:

-I am Ananya Verma, currently studying Master in Autonomous Systems at Bonn-Rhein-Sieg University of Applied Sciences in Bonn, Germany.
+I am Ananya, currently studying Master in Autonomous Systems at Bonn-Rhein-Sieg University of Applied Sciences in Bonn, Germany.

 ### About my interests